If you ever felt torn inside (for example one part of you wants to change your job and the other wants to stay in the

 Practicing IFS in the role of a therapist to support other people brought effects that exceeded my expectations.
 Soon I felt that’s what I was looking for.
 It became clear that I found an approach which resonates with me fully and gives me great possibilities to help other people.

-In the near future I plan to create a webpage with informations about IFS therapy you might looking for.
+In order to promote IFS therapy, I created a webpage - IFS Poland - with all information about IFS therapy you might looking for.
 You can read there more about how a session looks like, IFS certification process, self-therapy and much more.
 Also by signing up for our newsletter, you will receive free the “Self-therapy with IFS” ebook.
-In the near future I plan to create a series of films speaking about particular aspects of the model in more depth.
+In the near future I plan to create a series of videos speaking about particular aspects of the model in more depth.
 I will also lead an introductory training workshop about the IFS method, both for future therapist, people who want to work with their clients using this method and those who want to use it for themselves.

 The information I provided in this article is a drop in the ocean of what we already know about the functioning of our inner families and how to help them achieve balance, fulfillment and harmony.

 I will gladly answer any of your questions about the IFS model, so if any come to you - leave a comment.